-The grasses people use in their lawns up North are different from the types used in the South.
-Learn what you can do to minimize your exposure to grass pollen, and enjoy your summer without sneezing.
+The grasses people use in their lawns up North are different from the types used in the South, so the timetable Northerners need to follow to deal with allergies from grass pollen will be different than that for Southerners.
+Happily, there are ways that you can minimize your exposure to grass pollen and enjoy your summer in comfort.

-I think the best way to answer when grass pollen allergy season comes is to outline the growth and reproductive stages that the cool-season types of lawn grasses undergo annually.
+To learn when grass pollen allergy season comes, let's outline the growth and reproductive stages that the cool-season types of lawn grasses undergo annually.
 The time of year that you need to worry about is the flowering part of the cycle.

-As the snow recedes in the North in early spring, the cool-season grasses start to grow actively once again, pushing up green shoots.
+To understand seasonal allergies, we must focus on the earlier parts of the cycle.
+As the snow recedes in the North in spring, the cool-season grasses start to grow actively once again, pushing up green shoots.
 From these shoots, flower stalks will emerge at some time in May.
-Flowers (inflorescences) will follow.
-The average person may not think of the grass in a lawn as ever "flowering" and may speak, instead, of the grass "going to seed," but it amounts to the same thing: grass must first flower before it can go to seed.
+Flowers will follow.
+The average person may not think of the grass in a lawn as ever "flowering" and may speak, instead, of the grass "going to seed," but it amounts to the same thing: Grass must first flower before it can go to seed.

 - End of May